FAQs for People with WM and Their Caregivers

 MYD88 is a normal protein coded by a gene called myeloid differentiation primary response 88.
 When B-cells are exposed to antigens, MYD88 initiates several downstream cell pathways that result in the expression of factors critical to the development and activation of B-cells, one of which is BTK.
 A single specific mutation in the MYD88 gene, designated as MYD88 L265P, was found to have a much higher prevalence in WM (approximately 90% of patients) than in other kinds of blood cancers.
 The IWMF magazine, the Torch, has published an article on this subject, called “Mutation MYD88 L265P,” written by Steven Treon MD, PhD.
 You can find this article here.

-Are there other gene mutations important in WM?
+Are there other gene mutations that are important in WM?
+What are CXCR4 and TP53?

-Researchers are looking at several other gene mutations found in WM patients.
-Such work is still preliminary, but at least one mutation in the gene CXCR4 is found in approximately 30-40% of WM patients.
-CXCR4 may lead to more bone marrow and less lymph node involvement, higher IgM, and greater likelihood of hyperviscosity and acquired von Willebrand disease.
-CXCR4 has been likened to the “GPS” of the WM cell in that it causes WM cells to home to the bone marrow and stick there.
-CXCR4 mutations have not been associated with worse survival but might be associated with lower efficacy when treated with ibrutinib.
-The IWMF is currently sponsoring research to study CXCR4.
+Researchers are looking at several other gene mutations found in people with WM.
+Mutations in the gene CXCR4 are found in approximately 30-40% of people with WM.
+CXCR4 mutations may lead to more bone marrow and less lymph node involvement, higher IgM, and greater likelihood of hyperviscosity (thicker blood) and acquired von Willebrand disease, a deficiency in the body’s blood clotting process.
+CXCR4 mutations have been likened to the “GPS” of the WM cell, in that they cause WM cells to home to the bone marrow and stick there.
+CXCR4 mutations have not been associated with worse survival but are associated with lower efficacy when treated with ibrutinib.

 What are the common signs and symptoms of WM?
 What is the connection between WM and fatigue?